Size8 inches (20 cm) tall and 10 inches (26 cm) in diameter

 - It has a smooth red column without spots with short, slender, white tentacles which can be tipped with red or pink.

-Prey is captured by stinging cells called “nematocysts.”
+The fish-eating anemone captures its prey by stinging cells called “nematocysts.”
 Located all along each tentacle, the cigar-shaped nematocyst contains a barbed, coiled thread.
 The thread carries venom.

 - Feeds on small fishes as well as a variety of invertebrates that it captures with its sturdy tentacles.

 - While more delicate species rake in bits of food, the fish-eating anemone has sturdy tentacles that can capture shrimp and small fishes.
 Like other anemones, the fish-eating anemone grows larger when food is plentiful and shrinks in size when food is scarce.